Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Prolegomena

-Despite the success of NFs in anomaly detection, their strict invertibility limits the expressiveness and robustness of the model, particularly in high-dimensional settings.
-This limitation makes it difficult to estimate complex data distributions \cite{durkan2019neural}.
-Recent advances in DGMs, including Flow Matching \cite{lipman2023flow}, Continuous Normalizing Flows (CNFs) \cite{chen2018neural}, Score Matching (SMs) \cite{songscore}, and Diffusion-based Models (DMs) \cite{ho2020denoising}, have extended the paradigm of distribution transformation.
+Despite their success, the requirement for strict invertibility often constrains the expressiveness of NFs, particularly in high-dimensional settings \cite{durkan2019neural}.
+Recent advances in DGMs, including Flow Matchings \cite{lipman2023flow}, Continuous Normalizing Flows (CNFs) \cite{chen2018neural}, Score Matchings (SMs) \cite{songscore}, and Diffusion-based Models (DMs) \cite{ho2020denoising}, have extended the paradigm of distribution transformation (termed indirect push-forward models \cite{salmona2022can}).
 They model data generation as a continuous-time dynamic process, predicting vector fields (e.g. velocity fields, diffusion noise, or score functions) to satisfy probability flow equations \cite{karras2022elucidating}.
-These methods avoid directly optimizing likelihood-based objectives, allowing us to manipulate transformations of probability distributions in a more flexible way and appealing to use in anomaly detection.
-In particular, the density proxy task allows us to use unidirectional distribution transformation.
+By avoiding the direct optimization of likelihood-based objectives, these methods allow manipulating the transformations of probability distributions in a more flexible way.

-In this work, we systematically investigate the behavior of time-reversed Flow Matching.
-Our theoretical and empirical analyses reveal that the rFM is inherently non--invertible, or more precisely, they cannot be exactly reversed due to (1) the uncertainty in initial condition and (2) the irreversible energy dissipation in their backward dynamics.
-We empirically validated our hypothesis on a 2D toy dataset (Fig. 1,2) and the high-dimensional MVTec benchmark (Fig.4, top), achieving a consistent conclusion that aligned with theoretical expectations.

-Intuitively, we can conceptualize the views from two perspectives: first, the endpoint of the linearly interpolated conditional Gaussian probability path is a singularity, leading an undefined probability path when rFM swaps the start and the end points.
-Second, this limitation is inherently linked to the peculiar properties of the high-dimensional Gaussian.
-The distinct geometric relationship is illustrated in Fig. 3(a,b).
-The invalid probability path induces unpredictable behaviors, leading to failure in density-based anomaly detection.

-To address this, we propose Worst Transport Flow Matching, which is non-probabilistic dynamics.
-The method constructs a worst-case coupling transport map to ensure that the learned vector field exhibits near-trivial displacement--samples barely flow.
-Fig. 3(c,d) illustrates this mechanism.
-This non-probabilistic modeling uniquely enables one-step anomaly detection, bypassing iterative refinement.
-We evaluate WT-Flow on the challenging MVTec AD dataset, achieving state-of-the-art performance with single-scale input on this benchmark.
-Our contributions are as follows: \begin{itemize} \item We prove FM with linear interpolation Gaussian probability paths is not theoretically rigorously invertible. \item We discovered that rFM exhibits new dynamics that are not only driven by vector fields. \item We present an interpretable non-probabilistic mechanism for one-step unsupervised anomaly detection. \item Our method achieves SOTA performance at a single scale on the MVTec AD benchmark. \end{itemize}